isb-cgc/readthedocs/docs/source/sections/data/Reference-Data.rst

 gene-sets such as Ensembl and GENCODE can be used to find the genomic coordinates and identifiers for genes of interest, to perform queries that join tables with gene-symbol based data to tables with genomic-coordinate based data or tables that use other gene identifiers, for example.

-For additional details about each of these tables, please use the `BigQuery web UI <https://console.cloud.google.com/bigquery>`_ to access each of these tables and look at the information on the **Details** page.
-(Look for the Details button between the Schema and Preview buttons, beneath the table name.)

 .. list-table::
    :header-rows: 1